tunnckoCoreLabs/charlike/README.md

 ### Guides and Community

 Please read the [Contributing Guide](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md) documents for advices.
-For bug reports and feature requests, please join our [Spectrum community][spectrum-community-url] forum and open a thread there.
+For bug reports and feature requests, please join our [Spectrum community][spectrum-community-url] forum and open a thread there with prefixing the title of the thread with the name of the project if there is not separate channel for it.

 ### Support the project